Julie Duffy will begin her third season as the head coach of the Merrimack College women's lacrosse program in 2018-19.

 After being hired in the summer of 2016, Duffy and her coaching staff hit the recruiting trails early and often at the start of their tenure, and that helped ink 12 recruits to national letters of intent (NLI) for the 2017-18 season.
 The continued infusion of exciting, young talent has helped build the deepest roster in recent memory for the upcoming season.

-Responsible for guiding the University of Findlay's women's lacrosse program from the ground up, Duffy arrives in North Andover after spending five seasons with the Oilers.
-She saw her teams improve their win total each season and guided Findlay to the Great Lakes Intercollegiate Athletic Association (GLIAC) Tournament Final this past spring as part of a school-record 12-win campaign.
+Duffy was responsible for guiding the University of Findlay's women's lacrosse program from the ground up and spent five seasons with the Oilers.
+She saw her teams improve their win total each season and guided Findlay to the Great Lakes Intercollegiate Athletic Association (GLIAC) Tournament Final in her final season as part of a school-record 12-win campaign.

 Individually, Duffy helped a number of her student-athletes earn individual accolades, including a two-time Intercollegiate Women's Lacrosse Association (IWLCA) All-American and All-Region selection, as well as a three-time GLIAC Midlfielder of the Year and a GLIAC Attacker of the Year.

-Outside of her responsibilities as the Oilers head coach, the Westhampton, Massachusetts, native serves as the NCAA Division II representative on the IWLCA board of directors and is a member of the IWLCA All-American Committee.
+Outside of her responsibilities as head coach, the Westhampton, Massachusetts, native serves on the IWLCA Mentorship Committee.
+She had former stints as the NCAA Division II representative on the IWLCA board of directors and also was a member of the IWLCA All-American Committee.